tiagoporto/generator-swill-boilerplate/README.md

 ├───┐
 │   ├── .sass-cache
 │   │   └─ //SASS Cache
 │   │
+│   ├── build //Folder with the build project
+│   │
 │   ├── node-modules //Will appear after installed the NPM modules │   │   └─ //All Gulp.js plugins